don't DESTROY

 sub bar : Property;

-sub baz : Property { /^\d+$/ }
+sub baz : Property {/^\d+$/ }

-$foo->bar =~ s/foo/bar/;
+instead of:$foo->bar =~ s/foo/bar/;

 my ($temp = $foo->bar) =~ s/foo/bar/;